tpascarella/sr50/docs/investing/financial-capital.md

 If you get paid every 2 weeks, count how many paychecks you will receive (some months you will get 3)
 - **X# of Paychecks * Paycheck Amount**

+## Leverage

+You can use other people's money to leverage your investments.
+While this is commonly used for Real Estate investing, you could use it for stock or crypto investments if you believe the cost will pay for itself.

+[This course from Radical Personal Finance](https://www.radicalpersonalfinance.com/store/Csp4iJET) is a great tutorial how to borrow money using credit cards without paying interest.
+Raising capital this way is much cheaper than using a personal loan.

 >Increase Your Savings Rate